andrewakcybersec/Azure-Honeynet-SOC/README.md

 <b>This attack map shows the traffic allowed by a Network Security Group with all traffic allowed inbound</b>
 ![NSG Allowed Inbound Malicious Flows](assets/before-malicious-flows-map.png)<br>

-<b>This attack map shows all the attempts malicious actors attempting to access the Linux virtual machine</b>
+<b>This attack map shows all the attempts of malicious actors trying to access the Linux virtual machine</b>
 ![Linux Syslog Auth Failures](assets/before-linux-auth-fails-map.png)<br>

- <b>This attack map shows all the attempts malicious actors attempting to access the Windows virtual machine</b>
+ <b>This attack map shows all the attempts of malicious actors trying to access the Windows virtual machine</b>
 ![Windows RDP/SMB Auth Failures](assets/before-rdp-fails.png)<br>

 ## Just Before Hardening